 First Phone Call

-- During the first call, the Area Manager will take the time to understand the vendor’s specific situation prior to discussing any kind of sale;
+- During the first call, the Sales Manager will take the time to understand the vendor’s specific situation prior to discussing any kind of sale;

-- Prior to explaining how the quick house sale process works, Area Manager will discuss all the vendor’s possible selling options.
+- Prior to explaining how the quick house sale process works, the Sales Manager will discuss all the vendor’s possible selling options.

 Some Alternative Options to a Fast House Sale

 Property Solvers often make the following suggestions prior to discussing a quick house sale:

 - At all times, the Sales Manager will not mislead or pressurise homeowners into using any of the Property Solvers services;

 - If the client is looking to stop house repossession, the Sales Manager should appreciate the highly stressful nature of the situation and assist the homeowner in finding the best solution – even if there is little or no prospect of buying the property;

 - The Sales Manager will clearly explain how the cash home buying process works;

 - The client is welcome to ask any questions about the Sales Manager’s experience in the property industry and associated credentials;